Azure/data-api-builder/SUPPORT.md

 ### GitHub Issues

 Engineers who contribute to and work on Data API builder periodically monitor and review issues added to [the repository's issues list](https://github.com/Azure/data-api-builder/issues).
-The period of review is not set, unlike service level agreements (SLA) with Microsoft products, and resolution is not guaranteed.
+The period of review is not set by a service level agreement (SLA), and resolution is not guaranteed.
 When an issue is raised, a member of the team will respond as soon as possible; please be patient.

 Repository issues track bugs, questions, and feature requests.
 Creating issues requires a GitHub account; templates help ensure information is used for investigation.
 Repository issues may be added to the backlog by engineers and become triaged in our future roadmap.